Inference with HunyuanWorld-Voyager on AMD Instinct GPUs#

 Performance Results#

-The table below shows baseline end-to-end generation times (1040×768 resolution, 49 frames, 50 diffusion steps) on MI300X GPUs (192 GB VRAM per GPU, 12 host CPU cores each).
+The table below shows baseline inference latency and end-to-end generation times (1040×768 resolution, 49 frames, 50 diffusion steps) on MI300X GPUs (192 GB VRAM per GPU, 12 host CPU cores each).
 Results were measured after an initial warm-up run to exclude model loading and compilation overhead.
 Clear scaling benefits are demonstrated from 1 to 8 GPUs.
 These benchmarks use default settings without advanced overlap, precision, or cache optimizations, indicating additional performance potential beyond the scope of this blog.

-Number of GPUs |
+GPUs |

 1 |